Top 5 Foods to Reheat Using the Air Fryer!

 I also love this tip for avoiding food waste.

 Consider reheating things in the air fryer you may otherwise be tempted to toss.
-Leftovers are like gold right now, especially while trying to avoid unnecessary trips to the store, so using the air fryer to reheat is super smart!
+Leftovers are like gold right now, especially while food costs continue to soar, so using the air fryer to reheat is super smart!
 My kids, who are now older, can operate it by themselves and I find it to be such a handy kitchen tool.